 The Greek word for grumble in James 5:9 actually means to groan or sigh.
-We’re not even talking about the sort of grumbling the Israelites did when dragging their weary butts around the wilderness.
+We’re not even talking about the sort of grumbling the Israelites did when dragging their weary selves around the wilderness.
 A mere groan or sigh is enough to “expose us to the just judgment of God” and bring “calamities upon ourselves.”
-(And we wonder why nobody wants to go to church when they hear messages like that!)

 It seems we have three options:

 1. Aim for balance.
-Obviously this radical grace message was just too good to be true.
+Obviously this radical grace message is too good to be true.
 I mean, who were we kidding?
 God never changes.
 If he slaughtered the grumbling Israelites he may slaughter you.
 The cross changed nothing.
 You have been warned.